How Does Duplicate Content Affect SEO?

 Use Google Search

-You can also use the Google Search Console webmaster tool to get regular alerts about the duplicate text.
+You can use the Google Search Console webmaster tool to get regular alerts about duplicate text.

 2. Next, select the ‘crawl’ option on the left panel to open the expanded menu